cyberomin/cyberomin.github.io/_posts/2016-07-30-pwa-and-konga.markdown

 - Responsiveness: progressive web apps fits any form factor, this is really powerful if you consider the plater of devices available today.

 #### Africa and Progressive Web Apps.
-While the price of mobile data has been dropping rather sharply in recent times, progressive web apps
+While the price of mobile data has been dropping rather sharply in recent times, it's still relatively expensive for some people.
+It's my belief that, technologies like PWA will have a profound effect on the African continent and this will further drive the adoption of African owned web properties.